Drop In Session for Schools - Morley College London, Chelsea Centre

 We congratulate the following students and wish them all the best in their studies: Elspeth Piggott, Ella Joy, Owain Evans, Nick Bown, Camilla Seale, Hannah Morley, Sara Vergara Muro, Dominic Mattos, Anna Fitzgerald, Hester Dart.

-Learn more about Morley Opera School here.
 Auditions are now open for our Summer Term, and will take place on 25 & 26 March.
+Read more about the Morley Opera School.

 The Morley Opera School continues to scale great heights, with students progressing to masters degrees on some of the most prestigious music programmes in the country.